Lower Facial Rejuvenation · Toronto

 Unlike skin-only facelifts, which pull the skin and leave the underlying structure untreated, the deep plane approach releases the retaining ligaments of the face, elevates the descended SMAS and soft tissue directly, and repositions the facial anatomy to a structurally youthful position.
 Skin tension is minimal — it drapes naturally over the elevated structure beneath.

-The goal is a natural-looking, durable result without the telltale ‘pulled’ appearance of skin-based facelifting techniques.
+The result is natural, long-lasting, and does not produce the telltale ‘pulled’ appearance of skin-based facelifting techniques.

 How It Complements Periorbital Surgery